 P2P Bus Services

-Since it was launched, the Point-to-Point Bus Service has been the talk of the town because of its convenience.
-The P2P Bus strictly implements having one pick-up/drop-off location, doesn’t pick passengers up during the trip, and follows a fixed schedule.
-These buses are decked out: they have Wi-Fi, several televisions, and are all air-conditioned.
+Since it was launched, the Point-to-Point Bus Service has been the talk of the town for its convenience.
+The P2P Bus strictly implements having one pick-up/drop-off location which means it doesn’t pick passengers up during the trip and it follows a fixed schedule.
+These buses are decked out with Wi-Fi, several televisions, and are all air-conditioned.
 The P2P service also brought the modern double-decker bus to the Philippines!

-As of now, there is a total of 53 stations in the P2P bus network.
+As of writing, there is a total of 52 stations in the P2P bus network.

 DLTB Premium Bus

-Buses traveling to the south are known for utter comfort.
+Buses traveling to the south are known for providing travelers comfort.
 This particular, air-conditioned DLTB bus has La-Z-Boy seats for each passenger.
-Their website is under maintenance but they do have a modest Facebook page.
+You can visit their Facebook page for more information or you can book a trip here.

 Here are the schedules, routes, and fares of buses with La-Z-Boy seats: